Introduction

 Jonathan Edwards, Joseph, and Sue

 Jonathan Edwards (president in 1758) and his wife Sarah owned several slaves throughout their lives, though it is unknown how many of them made the move to Princeton with the Edwards family in 1758.[14]
-A married couple, Joseph and Sue, would have been the most likely to occupy the President’s House during Edwards’s brief two months in office.
-Joseph and Sue were recorded among Sarah’s property when she died in October 1758, six months after her husband.[15]
-Because she inherited them from Jonathan Edwards upon his death (and he, like Burr Sr., died in Princeton), Joseph and Sue would have been a part of the household while Edwards was president.
+Sarah Edwards inherited an enslaved couple, Joseph and Sue, from her husband after his sudden death in March 1758; they were recorded among Sarah’s property when she died six months later.[15]
+Joseph and Sue may have been a part of Edwards's Princeton household during his short term as president.

 The two would have performed similar work to Caesar and Harry—cooking in the Kitchen House, heating and hauling water to the main residence, cleaning, and maintaining the grounds.
 Sue may have had additional duties conventionally performed by women in the 18th century.
 In 1746, Jonathan Edwards wrote a colleague that “my wife desires that the person you procure … to be her maid, be one that is a good hand at spinning fine linen.”[16]
 Perhaps Sue was the answer to Sarah’s inquiry, serving as a personal maid to the president’s wife and assisting her with sewing and spinning.